mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 * HDFS: Hadoop Distributed File System

+* Fault Tolerance (by replicating data in two or more worker nodes)

 Note that for some big data problems, a single MapReduce job will not be enough to solve the